 Between a vivid, big-screen OLED TV, a plush couch and the ability to pause for a snack or bathroom break whenever you like, the modern home cinema is easily capable of rivalling anything the incumbent theatre chains offer.
 Plus, you don't have to pay $40 for popcorn and drinks only to find yourself seated behind someone with Marge Simpson's hair.

 To help you give movie theatres the flick and enter the streaming age, we've laid out the key steps involved in building your own high-quality home theatre set-up.
 Take a look:

 What do you need for the ultimate home theatre?

 1. An Internet TV provider

-First off, you need an Internet TV service.
-OK, while this isn’t mandatory, it’s definitely a reason to go all out in the home theatre department.
+First things first: you need an Internet TV service.
+OK, while this isn’t mandatory, it’s definitely a reason to go all-out in the home theatre department.
 If you haven't settled on a specific service yet, don't worry: most of the big ones offer free trials, and you can even chain them together to enjoy months of streaming TV without spending a cent.